 - Interactive objects are correctly identified to assistive technologies and function as expected.
 For example, screen readers properly announce radio buttons with their labels and current states.

-- Hotspots and drop-down lists are now keyboard-accessible so learners can activate them without using a mouse.
+- Hotspots, drop-down lists, and markers are now keyboard-accessible so learners can activate them without using a mouse.

 - Video controls are keyboard-accessible, allowing learners to play, pause, seek, and adjust the volume.

 - Slide layers and lightboxes work reliably with screen readers.

 - Modal dialogs that require learner interaction automatically receive focus.

 We’re on a journey together to give all learners the best possible experience, no matter their abilities.
 With your input, we’re continually improving Storyline 360.
 We’re hotlisting and addressing critical bugs.
 And we’re working on the next round of accessibility enhancements, including: